Biden defends departure from 'forever war,' praises airlift

 Biden defends departure from ‘forever war,’ praises airliftNew

-WASHINGTON (AP) — President Joe Biden defended the way the U.S. ended its 20-year “forever war” in Afghanistan.
-He called the military airlift to extract some 120,000 Afghans, Americans and other allies an “extraordinary success.”
-More than 100 Americans and thousands of Afghans were left behind, but Biden said diplomatic and other efforts would continue to get them out.
-His speech Tuesday from the White House came 24 hours after the departure of the last American aircraft from Kabul.
-Biden said: “I was not going to extend this forever war.
-And I was not going to extend a forever exit.”
+WASHINGTON (AP) — President Joe Biden has defended the way the U.S. ended its 20-year “forever war” in Afghanistan.
+Biden calls the military airlift to extract some 120,000 Afghans, Americans and other allies an “extraordinary success.”
+More than 100 Americans and thousands of Afghans were left behind, but Biden says diplomatic and other efforts will continue to get them out.
+Biden’s speech Tuesday from the White House came 24 hours after the departure of the last American aircraft from Kabul.
+Biden says he “was not going to extend this forever war.”
+And he says he “was not going to extend a forever exit.”